nilslambertz/NeoJoin/readme.md

   -t, --transform=OUTPUT   Transform the input models based on the query and
                              write the result to the given output file or directory.
+Generate Triple Graph Grammar (TGG) rules:
+      --source-model-path=SOURCE_MODEL_PATH
+                           Optional: Path to the source model for the TGG transformation
+      --target-model-path=TARGET_MODEL_PATH
+                           Optional: Path to the target model for the TGG transformation
+      -tgg, --generate-tgg-rules=GENERATE TGG RULES
+                           Generate the corresponding TGG rules and write them to the given output directory

 Model Path
   A semicolon separated list of paths to search for models